 1 | Man Without Country – Entropy Pt.
 1

-In my recent appraisal of Man Without Country, i noted how, with this remarkable EP, “the songs have outgrown themselves & become vast anti-paeans, the scale of their themes requiring not just musical but physical space.
-In short, they sound big, their scale reinforced by unstoppable percussion & a rare, aching lyricism that enables the songs to attain dizzying heights”. i won’t just echo those sentiments here, i’ll underline them.
-2013 is a year that’s seen heavily hyped, over-discussed releases from many of the leading figures in contemporary pop, & even the best have shown themselves to be wearyingly predictable, lyrically mundane & lacking real imagination.
+In my recent appraisal of Man Without Country, i noted how, with this remarkable EP, “the songs have outgrown themselves and become vast anti-paeans, the scale of their themes requiring not just musical but physical space.
+In short, they sound big, their scale reinforced by unstoppable percussion and a rare, aching lyricism that enables the songs to attain dizzying heights”. i won’t just echo those sentiments here, i’ll underline them.
+2013 is a year that’s seen heavily hyped, over-discussed releases from many of the leading figures in contemporary pop, and even the best have shown themselves to be wearyingly predictable, lyrically mundane and lacking real imagination.

-Seen alongside that kind of crestfallen clamour, both the ingenuity & the lyrical clout of Man Without Country’s music stand tall & clear.
+Seen alongside that kind of crestfallen clamour, both the ingenuity and the lyrical clout of Man Without Country’s music stand tall and clear.
 As i mentioned previously, there’s an element of lyrical retreat (or, at least, reticence) in the four songs that make up Entropy Pt.
 1, but the sentiments impelling those songs is as palpable as ever.
-The duo’s fondness for alternating huge, synth-driven outbursts & subdued, semi-whispers lends them a particular kind of emotive power, but quite apart from that, the exquisite beauty that permeates Man Without Country’s songs distinguishes them as leaps & bounds ahead of the competition.
-This EP is their most mature release to date, & on the strength of it they are surely one of the hottest prospects for 2014.
+The duo’s fondness for alternating huge, synth-driven outbursts and subdued, semi-whispers lends them a particular kind of emotive power, but quite apart from that, the exquisite beauty that permeates Man Without Country’s songs distinguishes them as leaps and bounds ahead of the competition.
+This EP is their most mature release to date, and on the strength of it they are surely one of the hottest prospects for 2014.
 To quote myself again, “This is about as good as contemporary electronic pop gets”.